-\paragraph{Alignment between annotations and prompts} We see both none and almost perfect agreement between annotators and prompts depending on the source data and depending on the instructions to amplify or diminish persuasiveness.
+\paragraph{Alignment between annotations and prompts} We observe different levels of agreement between annotators and prompts depending on the source data and the instructions to amplify or diminish persuasiveness.
 We examine if the annotators agree with the instructions in the prompts by taking a majority vote from the annotators on which text they choose as most persuasive and comparing it to which text was intended to be most persuasive.
-With this reduction to a binary agreement, we calculate the alignment using Cohen's Kappa (\citet{cohen1960coefficient},Figure~\ref{fig:cohen})).
+With this reduction to a binary agreement, we calculate the alignment using Cohen's Kappa (\citet{cohen1960coefficient}, Fig.~\ref{fig:cohen})).
 Interpreting Cohen's Kappa, we get a `substantial' or `almost perfect' agreement across all models and source data when the models are prompted to generate less persuasive language.
-When prompted to generate more persuasive text though, there is lower agreement for all model splits and for most sources, with the exception of the source `PersuasionForGood'.
-Here, the agreement is higher when the models are prompted to generate more persuasive text than when prompted to generate less persuasive text.
-For the Winning-Arguments source, Cohen's Kappa indicates no agreement between the majority vote of the most persuasive text and the text intended to be most persuasive.
-We speculate that this data is more difficult for the models and for the annotators to compare than the other sources because it contains more jargon.
+When prompted to generate more persuasive text though, there is a lower agreement for all model splits and for most sources, with the exception of the source `PersuasionForGood'.
+For the Winning-Arguments source, Cohen's Kappa indicates no agreement; we speculate that this dataset is more difficult for the models and for the annotators because it contains more jargon.

 \paragraph{Text length differences} We see a tendency for the models to generate shorter text when instructed to reduce persuasion and a bit longer text when instructed to increase persuasion.
 We therefore examine the difference in length between the pairs, split in the models and split in the prompt of more and less.
-In Figure~\ref{fig:lenght}, we especially see a tendency for LLaMA3 to not stay as close to the original text lengths as the other models.
+In Fig.~\ref{fig:lenght}, we especially see a tendency for LLaMA3 to not stay as close to the original text lengths as the other models.

+\paragraph{Other differences} We examine other features regarding the generated text compared to the original text and analyse differences between the texts intended to be more and less; to check for whether other features correlate with generating more or less persuasive-sounding text.
+We examine word overlap, readability, and part-of-speech tags.
+However, none of these reveal notable differences.
+See App.~\ref{'appendix:sec:differences} for the full analysis.

-\subsection{Evaluating the scoring model}
+\subsection{Evaluating the Scoring Model}